shellychen1221/Java-Accounting-program/README.md

 This accounting program is divided into three parts, list, reminder, and graph analysis.
 The first part:
 List
 This is used to store data.
 Users can add the details about items they expend and choose the classification.
-All will be present in the detailed list.
+All will be present in the detailed list. <br>
 ![bandicam 2021-06-06 15-08-20-631](https://github.com/shellychen1221/Java-Accounting-program/assets/80396999/67310254-ebb5-4e3c-ae2c-2390cdcdeb64)

 The second part is Reminder:
 Users can set the reminder.
-If the settlement exceeds the budget, remind the user that spending too much.
+If the settlement exceeds the budget, remind the user that spending too much. <br>
 ![1](https://github.com/shellychen1221/Java-Accounting-program/assets/80396999/81103cb3-1697-49c4-944a-1fd883be2af8)